Improved upper bounds in the moving sofa problem: Introduction

 Our proof scheme is based on the observation that the moving sofa problem, which is an optimization problem in an infinite-dimensional space of shapes, can be relaxed in many ways to arrive at a family of finite-dimensional optimization problems in certain spaces of polygonal shapes.
 These finite-dimensional optimization problems are amenable to attack using a computer search.

-Another of our results establishes new restrictions on a moving sofa shape of largest area.
-Gerver \cite{gerver} proved that such a largest area shape must undergo rotation by an angle of at least $\pi/3$ as it moves around the corner, and does not need to rotate by an angle greater than $\pi/2$.
+Another of our results establishes new restrictions on a moving sofa shape of largest area, and specifically on the angle by which such a shape must rotate as it moves around the corner.
+Gerver proved \cite[Th.~1]{gerver} that the motion of a largest area moving sofa shape around the corner can be parametrized such that its angle of rotation increases monotonically and continuously from $0$ to some terminal angle $\beta$, with $\pi/3\le \beta\le \pi/2$---that is, a largest area moving sofa must undergo rotation by an angle of at least $\pi/3$ as it moves around the corner, and does not need to rotate by an angle greater than $\pi/2$.
 As explained in the next section, Gerver's argument actually proves a slightly stronger result with $\pi/3$ replaced by the angle $\beta_0 = \sec^{-1}(\gerverconst) \approx 63.22^\circ$.
 We will prove the following improved bound on the angle of rotation of a moving sofa of maximal area.

 \begin{thm}[New rotation lower bound in the moving sofa problem] Any moving sofa shape of largest area must undergo rotation by an angle of at least $\sin^{-1}(84/85) \approx 81.203^\circ$ as it moves around the corner. \end{thm}